o2346/auditor/configservice/_cavt/README.md

 You may find this Schema while interacting on `sam init`.

-## Prerequsites
+## Prerequisites

-To begin with, obtain Credentials of your Compliance account on terminal.
+- obtain Credentials of your Compliance account on terminal
-Make sure an aggregator is ready on the Compliance account.
-A sample way to set up an aggregator is introduced at above directory.
+- Make sure an aggregator is ready on the Compliance account
+  - fyi, a sample way to set up an aggregator is introduced at directory above.
+- set up 'required-tags' on some Source accounts, at least one
+  - You could not confirm any message if the rule was not present or everything was compliant, of course
+- obtain webhook url of Your slack channel
+  - `\invite AWS` if the desired channel was private

+## Start

+Just `git clone` this repo and `cd` to this directory, issue following commands

-## Build
+### Build

 `sam build`

-## Deploy
+### Deploy

 ```
 sam deploy --parameter-overrides SendTo=https://hooks.slack.com/services/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX --resolve-s3
 ```

-## local
+### local

 ```
 sam build && sam local invoke --parameter-overrides SendTo=https://hooks.slack.com/services/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX